 Teach First NZ: Ako Mātātupu participants are employed and paid a full-time salary by their school of employment and the Ministry of Education.
 Your salary will depend on the level of your highest academic qualification and any relevant education-related work experience that you have.
 Find out what your salary will be on the programme.

-Acceptance onto the Teach First NZ programme also provides participants with leadership development, ten weeks of annual holidays, coaching and mentoring to support your growth and learning, connections to top New Zealand businesses, access to an international network of participants and alumni and a full scholarship towards a postgraduate qualification.
+Acceptance onto the Teach First NZ programme also provides participants with leadership development, ten weeks of annual holidays, coaching and mentoring to support your growth and learning, connections to top New Zealand organisations, access to an international network of participants and alumni, and a full scholarship towards a Masters qualification.

-Starting in November every year, Summer Initial Intensive runs over an 8 week period from November to mid-January.
+Starting in November every year, the Summer Initial Intensive runs over a 9 week period from November to mid-January.
 The Intensive is live-in, meaning all participants will live together from Monday to Friday, with the option of staying in the accommodation over weekends.
-The Intensive also includes a two-week break over Christmas and New Year where you can head home for a break before the school year begins.
+The Intensive also includes a break over Christmas and New Year where you can head home for a well-deserved break.

-Over the two years, participants complete coursework and ongoing professional development to both inform their teaching and to meet the requirements of a postgraduate qualification in Teaching.
+Over the two years, participants complete coursework and ongoing professional development to both inform their teaching and to meet the requirements of their Master of Arts qualification in Teaching.

 Over the course of your journey, various opportunities for you to contribute on an international level will come to light.
 Visit Teach For All’s website for more information on our network partnerships.

 "Refelecting on my Teach For All trip to Washington, I felt that irrespective of experience, culture or background we were all united by one thing, to work toward the mission that one day a child's educational success will not be defined by their socio-economic background.